 * Trump questions need for higher U.S. interest rates

-LONDON, Aug 21 (Reuters) - The dollar weakened on Tuesday after U.S. President Donald Trump criticized the head of the Federal Reserve for raising interest rates.
+NEW YORK, Aug 21 (Reuters) - The dollar weakened to an eight-week low against the Japanese yen on Tuesday after U.S. President Donald Trump criticized the chairman of the Federal Reserve for raising interest rates.

-Trump said on Monday he was "not thrilled" with Jerome Powell's rate hikes and said the U.S. central bank should do more to help him to boost the economy.
+Trump told Reuters in an interview on Monday that he was "not thrilled" with Jerome Powell's rate hikes and said the U.S. central bank should do more to help him to boost the economy.

-American presidents rarely criticize the Fed, whose independence is considered important for economic stability.
-But Trump has made reducing U.S. trade deficits a priority, and the combination of rising interest rates and a strengthening dollar poses risks for export growth.
+U.S. presidents rarely criticize the Fed, whose independence is considered essential to economic stability.
+Trump has, however, made reducing U.S. trade deficits a priority, and the combination of rising interest rates and a strengthening dollar poses risks for export growth.

-Traders are preparing for the release of Federal Reserve policy meeting minutes on Wednesday and an annual Jackson Hole symposium for insights into the direction of U.S. monetary policy.
+Traders are also preparing for the release of Federal Reserve policy meeting minutes on Wednesday and the annual Jackson Hole symposium for insights into the direction of U.S. monetary policy.

 Concerns that a currency crisis in Turkey would hurt euro zone banks and uncertainty about the Italian government's planned budget have weighed on the euro recently.

-The Australian dollar was 0.13 percent higher at $0.7350, after Prime Minster Malcolm Turnbull survived a leadership vote by a narrow margin.
-(Additional reporting by Daniel Leussink in Tokyo, editing by Larry King)
+The Australian dollar was 0.41 percent higher at $0.737, after Prime Minster Malcolm Turnbull survived a leadership vote by a narrow margin.